Anchorsify/Anchorsify.github.io/_pages/Combat.md

 ## Basic Actions
 These are actions that anyone can do in combat, and the rules associated with them.

 **Basic Unarmed** ***(Speed 8, Stamina 5)***
-<br>The simplest form of attack, this is a catch-all for punches, kicks, and any other attack which uses your body to cause harm to your opponent.
+The simplest form of attack, this is a catch-all for punches, kicks, and any other attack which uses your body to cause harm to your opponent.
 This deals 2d4 base damage.

 **Basic (Weapon)** ***(Speed Varies, Stamina Varies)***
-<br>This is any ordinary attack with a weapon, from throwing shuriken to swinging oversized swords.
+This is any ordinary attack with a weapon, from throwing shuriken to swinging oversized swords.
 The base damage, speed, and stamina cost of using a weapon is listed in its entry, and they can all be found in the Equipment section.

 **Block** ***(Variable Speed Action)***
-<br>As an action, you may declare that you are blocking, and state a Speed for the action.
+As an action, you may declare that you are blocking, and state a Speed for the action.
 Until your next action, you may use the Block defense (see 'Defending' below) against any incoming attacks.
 Blocking reduces the damage of unarmed and ninjutsu attacks by 50%.
 However, weapon damage is only reduced by 25%; while it's all well and good to keep a punch away from your vitals, a sword cut is nasty business no matter where it lands.

 **Dodge** ***(Speed 2, Interrupt)***
-<br>The best defense against any attack is simply not being hit.
+The best defense against any attack is simply not being hit.
 When you dodge an attack you roll 1d20+(AGI)/10, plus any other bonuses to dodge you may have, such as from abilities or uniques, against the attack's Accuracy.
 Success means you completely avoid the attack and its effects.

 **Move** ***(Variable Speed Action, Abort)***
-<br>For the most part, ninja can move faster than ordinary people.
+For the most part, ninja can move faster than ordinary people.
 When you actually devote time to moving in battle, you travel (AGI)*(number of IC spent moving)/50 yards.

 Sometimes you may need to close the distance and attack an opponent all at once.
 When attacking, you may move towards your opponent a distance corresponding to half your attack's Speed, for free.
 Thus, if you needed to rush an enemy and throw a punch at them, and had 25 AGI, as a Speed 8 action you could move up to (25*(8/2)/50) = 2 yards and then use a basic unarmed attack.

 Movement is unique, in that you cannot use Action Points to reduce its Speed.
 Your distance traveled is determined by the actual number of IC spent on movement.

 **Multi-Throw** ***(Speed Varies, Stamina Varies)***
-<br>Anyone familiar with fictionalized depictions of ninja has no doubt seen them flinging a handful of shuriken with pinpoint aim.
+Anyone familiar with fictionalized depictions of ninja has no doubt seen them flinging a handful of shuriken with pinpoint aim.
 As this game is about fictional ninjas, it stands to reason that they can do this!
 The term, appropriately enough, is "Multi-Throwing".

 It helps to first be familiar with the two weapons you'll be throwing the most: They are the shuriken (weighing in at 1d6 base damage) and the kunai (beating it out with 2d6).
 While you could certainly throw a single shuriken or kunai (that would be a basic weapon attack), a real ninja would throw a bunch at once.
 By default, you may only throw one type of weapon at once; you could throw 6 shuriken, but not 4 shuriken and 2 kunai in the same action.
 After choosing your weapon, you decide how many you want to throw.